WordPress/gutenberg/readme.txt

 = Do I have to use the Gutenberg plugin to get access to these features? =

+Not necessarily.
+Each version of WordPress after 5.0 has included features from the Gutenberg plugin, which are known collectively as the <a href="https://wordpress.org/support/article/wordpress-editor/">WordPress Editor</a>.
+You are likely already benefitting from stable features!

-It depends on the feature you want to use!
-Keep in mind that each version of WordPress after 5.0 comes with bundled versions of the Gutenberg plugin, automatically containing new features and changes.
-If you want the cutting edge features, including more experimental items, you will need to use the plugin.
-You can <a href="https://wordpress.org/news/2021/04/become-an-early-adopter-with-the-gutenberg-plugin/">read more here</a> about whether using the plugin is right for you.
+But if you want cutting edge beta features, including more experimental items, you will need to use the plugin.
+You can <a href="https://wordpress.org/news/2021/04/become-an-early-adopter-with-the-gutenberg-plugin/">read more here</a> to help decide whether the plugin is right for you.

 = Where can I see which Gutenberg plugin versions are included in each WordPress release? =